Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 Fifty-two percent say they approve of the inquiry, while 43% disapprove.
 That's a slight increase in support from two weeks ago, when 49% approved and 46% disapproved.
 The numbers are in line with other polls that have been released this week also showing majority support or an increase in support for the inquiry.

-The uptick in support in the NPR poll comes mostly from a swing with independents.
+The uptick in support in the NPR poll comes mostly from a swing among independents.
 In late September, more independents disapproved of the inquiry than approved, by a 50-44% margin.
 Now, in a reversal, more independents approve of the inquiry than disapprove, by a 54-41% margin, a net change of 19 points.

 Loading...